alumae/kaldi-offline-transcriber/README.md

   * ffmpeg
   * sox

+## Installation ##

 ### Kaldi ###

-IMPORTANT: Last tested against Kaldi trunk as of 2013-07-24 11:00.
-The system may not work with earlier or later version of Kaldi.
+IMPORTANT: The system works agains Kaldi trunk as of 2014-08-07.
+The system may not work with Kaldi revisions that are a lot (months) older or newer than that.

-UPDATE: I can confrm that the current version does not work with the latest Kaldi trunk.
-I hope to fix it soon.
-Meanwhile, please use Kaldi SVN revision 2720.
-Sorry for the inconvenience.

 Install and compile e.g. under `/home/speech/tools`.
 Follow instructions at http://kaldi.sourceforge.net/install.html.
 Install the `kaldi-trunk` version.